ytpor/rabbitmq-challenge/README.md

     http://127.0.0.1:15672/api/index.html

+## Using the Admin API

+Refer to [sample.sh](sample.sh) on how to create exchange and queue.

+Refer to [route.http](route.http) on how to interact wit the Admin API.

 ## Usage

-From within the `nginx-proxy` network, other containers can access RabbitMQ by its container name `rabbitmq`.
+From within the `nginx-proxy` network, other containers can access RabbitMQ by its container name `rabbitmq.local`.

 ## Access control